Welcome to the Neighborhood ~ A Short Story by Allen Kopp

 “Your interest in their beds is disturbing.”

 “Now, what do you suppose that thing is?
 It looks like a big square washing machine.”

 “Why do you care what it is?”

 “I have natural curiosity.
 I want to know what’s going on around me.
 Oh, wait a minute!
 The girl is standing on the sidewalk looking up at the roof with her hands on her hips.
 She just pulled her underpants out of her crack.
 That’s the kind of thing people do when they think nobody’s looking at them.
 Come and take a look!”

 “She’s ugly all right,” he said.
-“Her hair looks like something’s nest.”
+“Her hair looks like the nest of a scavenger bird.”

 “What did I tell you?
 Wait until she turns around and you get a look at her face.”